mosesegboh/mtc/README.md

 - Since almost all functions were asynchronous, I also intended to add an indicator or prerloader for different ajax actions on the page.
 - Finish Up with the google maps Api functionality.
 - I know if I had the time to review my code, there are some implementations I would have carried out much more efficiently.
 Overall wise.
-- Writing of appropriate tests such as Unit tests and integration tests.
+- Writing of appropriate tests such as Unit tests and integration tests utilizing tools like cypress and php unit.
 - I would also try to handle errors through a "Whoops something went wrong page, to prevent dislpaying errors on production".
 - There are so many house keeping things that I might forgot to do, like moving my javscript files to a seperate page and indentation.
 - Try to optimize the database operations in the following ways,
 - Picking the most optimal data tyypes for storing values.
-- Reduucing the usage of SELECT statements to reduce overall execution time.
+- Reducing the usage of SELECT statements to reduce overall execution time.